-Task 3.5: CNRS-CORIA, SAFRAN, and UCAM will develop level set methods for the non-parametric optimisation of complex shapes such as injection systems integrated in annular combustors, which take advantage of highly scalable YALES2 numerical framework.
+Task 3.5: CNRS-CORIA (DC14), SAFRAN (DC13), and UCAM (DC4) will develop level set methods for the non-parametric optimisation of complex shapes such as injection systems integrated in annular combustors, which take advantage of highly scalable YALES2 numerical framework.
 This will enable geometry modifications specified by the adjoint Helmholtz solver in task 3.4 to be implemented seamlessly and updates LES calculation to be performed.

-Task 3.6: NTNU, INPT will experimentally test the thermoacoustic behaviour in response to geometry and design outputs by tools in this work package, allowing the accuracy of the shape optimisation tools to be quantified.
+Task 3.6: NTNU (DC1), INPT (DC11), TUB (DC10), and ZHAW (DC16) will experimentally test the thermoacoustic behaviour in response to geometry and design outputs by tools in this work package, allowing the accuracy of the shape optimisation tools to be quantified (R-KPI 4).
 3D-printed enclosure geometries and parts will allow rapid design cycle testing.

 Integration of methods and disciplines to pursue the objectives

 The research project will explore the interaction of flow, flames, and acoustic modes in combustors with net zero fuels and develop predictive models for these complex phenomena.
-Effectively tackling this challenge requires the joint effort of the entire consortium, applying expertise in a variety of disciplines and methods, viz. hydrodynamic stability (TUB, UCAM), acoustic modelling (Imperial College London, TU/e, INPT, NTNU), flame dynamics (INPT, TUM, TUB, NTNU), advanced numerical methods (CERFACS, Imperial College London, CNRS-CORIA), and high-fidelity reacting flow experiments (TUB, INPT, NTNU), and aeroengine design (SAFRAN, RRD, MTU).
+Effectively tackling this challenge requires the joint effort of the entire consortium, applying expertise in a variety of disciplines and methods, viz. hydrodynamic stability (TUB, UCAM), acoustic modelling (Imperial College London, TU/e, INPT, NTNU, ZHAW), flame dynamics (INPT, TUM, TUB, NTNU, ZHAW), advanced numerical methods (CERFACS, Imperial College London, CNRS-CORIA), and high-fidelity reacting flow experiments (TUB, INPT, NTNU), and aeroengine design (SAFRAN, RRD, MTU, GEDE).
 The successful interplay of these various disciplines has been proven in previous projects related to combustion dynamics in systems operating on traditional fuels.
+A schematic of the methods applied is included in fig 1.2b.

 Numerical simulations: LES will provide detailed flow and flame field data for data-driven assimilation of low-order models and the prediction of FTFs and flame dynamics for input to low-order models.
 CERFACS will employ AVBP with an improved modelling framework for SAF and Imperial College London will employ a high-fidelity LES-PDF tool with Lagrangian spray model.
 Using a variety of modelling approaches will permit the comparison and assessment of these.
 CERFACS and Imperial College London will conduct simulations for flames at low TRL.
 SAFRAN will conduct simulations at high TRL using the AVBP and YALES2 codes.
 Efficient meshing tools, such as Adaptive Mesh Refinement and Automatic Mesh Convergence, will capture essential physics while minimising cost.
+High-fidelity simulations are data-rich and allow the investigation of phenomena at operating conditions which are difficult to reach experimentally, such as at high operating pressure, thereby complimenting experimental measurements.

 Experimental methods: Cutting-edge experiments will lead to significant advancements in understanding flame dynamics and acoustics.
 For low TRL data, NTNU will use advanced laser diagnostics, including High-speed Particle Image Velocimetry (PIV) and Planar Laser Induced Fluorescence (PLIF) to examine premixed H2 flames.
 Additive manufacture will allow rapid geometric modifications to the combustion chamber, injector, and inlet geometry.
+ZHAW will apply the acoustic-based Flame Transfer Matrix approach to characterise the response of premixed H2 flames, test damping performance, and use an isothermal multi-gas test rig to recreate hot gas ingestion effects in acoustic dampers.
 INPT will characterise spray flame response to acoustic forcing, measuring droplet number, size, and velocity distributions with Phase Doppler Anemometry (PDA).
-TU/e will use a thermoacoustic laboratory and a semi-anechoic chamber to conduct acoustic measurements to validate shape optimisation results for acoustic dampers.
+TU/e will use reactive and non-reactive flow-featuring impedance tubes to conduct acoustic characterization and validate shape optimisation results for acoustic dampers and liners.
 At high TRL, RRD will provide crucial analysis data from industrial test rigs.
-Finally, SAFRAN, MTU and RRD will all provide engineering input into the design of the experimental test setups, to ensure these produce meaningful results for higher TRL applications.
+Finally, SAFRAN, MTU, GEDE, and RRD will all provide engineering input into the design of the experimental test setups, to ensure these produce meaningful results for higher TRL applications.